-3. Speak to the student to explain (a) what he/she is doing wrong (e.g., sitting and waiting doing nothing, etc.) and (b) what he/she should be doing (e.g., beginning an activity as lang for assistance if necessary, etc.).
+3. Speak to the student to explain (a) what he/she is doing wrong (e.g., sitting and waiting, doing nothing, etc.) and (b) what he/she should be doing (e.g., beginning an activity, asking for assistance if necessary, etc.).

-- 4. Establish classroom rules:
+4. Establish classroom rules:

-- Work on-task.
+- Concentrate while working.

 - Work quietly.

 - Request assistance when needed.

 - Remain in your seat.

 - Finish task.

-- Meet task expectations.
+• Meet task expectations.